syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ![monthview-customization-in-maui-calendar](images/customization/monthview-customization-in-maui-calendar.png)

 >**NOTE**
-* The Background color and text style will be applied based on the following order: selectableDayPredicate dates, special dates, disable dates, today date, trailingLeading Dates and weekend dates.
+* The Background color and text style will be applied based on the following order: selectableDayPredicate dates, special dates, disable dates, today date, trailingLeading dates, and weekend dates.

 ## Month View Header format
 You can customize the month format of the `Calendar` by using the `TextFormat` property.